A recent article in The Oklahoman told the story of two sisters from Edmond who took action after being diagnosed with the “breast cancer gene.”

 After weeks of symptoms that included, fatigue, back pain, bloating, and indigestion, it was during gall bladder surgery that doctors found the cancer tumors.
 Three days before Werber’s death, test results came back positive for BRCA-1.
 Both her daughters, Stacey and Wendy, carry those genes which lead them to their own very personal decision for removal of their reproductive organs.

 Now both sisters are charting a course to proactively bring awareness, and also alleviate that fear, many women have about this deadly disease.
-Wearing teal ribbons and incorporating teal into their daily wardrobe, they’re hope is that the teal ribbon becomes as identifiable to ovarian cancer as the pink ribbon was for breast cancer.
+Wearing teal ribbons and incorporating teal into their daily wardrobe, their hope is that the teal ribbon becomes as identifiable to ovarian cancer as the pink ribbon was for breast cancer.

-Both sisters now know the feeling of losing a mother too soon, and will do anything in their power from keeping other families from going through this excruciating loss.
+Both sisters now know the feeling of losing a mother too soon and will do anything in their power from keeping other families from going through this excruciating loss.